 "Frances Boyle’s .. skill and control are much in evidence here, the short story genre fitting beautifully with her spare and careful style and her clear-eyed grasp of intent...
 Boyle’s approach is keenly intelligent.
 The writing is sophisticated, the language often crystalline and always precise.
 The characters are sympathetic without hijacking the narrative; one has the impression that well-conceived ideas underpin these stories.
 I felt, after finishing the volume, that many of the stories found here deserved a second reading....
 Simply put, Seeking Shade is a very fine collection. "

-Review of Seeking Shade by Valerie Mills-Milde in The Miramichi Reader, October 11, 2021.
+Seeking Shade reviewed by Valerie Mills-Milde in The Miramichi Reader, October 11, 2020.
 Full review here

 Maple trees and finches, plucked apples and roses, it is impossible to find a poem in Boyle’s collection that does not hinge on and celebrate the recurring growth found in non-human entities.
 As the speaker negotiates ghosts, she acknowledges her connections to the earthly world, insisting that these phantoms, spectres, and fairies are also of the same dirt and wind she knows so well.
 In the truest sense of the words, This White Nest is rooted in the physical earth."

-Review of This White Nest by Allie McFarland in The Anti-Languorous Project, February 16, 2020.
+This White Nest reviewed by Allie McFarland in The Anti-Languorous Project, February 16, 2020.
 Full review here

 " This White Nest has an earthy and ancient spirit about it, as if you might encounter a ‘divine feminine’ or ‘wise woman’ figure at its core, a woman who takes you by the hand and walks you through the book as a guide… There is magic in how poems arrive on a page or laptop screen, so the notion of something alchemical being involved is fitting… We are not, Boyle suggests, individuals without connections.
 We are, instead, individuals who are woven into an elemental web of creativity.
 Any sort of separation is just an illusion, whether it be between past and present, or between humans in relationships, or between people and natural landscapes.
 This is a book that sings, and then makes you want to go out for a walk in the woods.

-Review of This White Nest by Kim Fahner in Prairie Fire, February 28, 2020.
+This White Nest reviewed by Kim Fahner in Prairie Fire, February 28, 2020.
 Read the full review here

 "Tower is a charming fast-paced tale of the relationship between a mother and a daughter, also fairy-tale like.
 The characters are eccentric people I want to know and be friends with."